A story dealing with the lighter side

 From the Novel:

-As the Medivac chopper fought valiantly to maintain altitude J.D.'s alter ego Billy Chance, fought to block out the uneven whir of the rotor blades and consciously concentrate on trying to become unconscious, as his mind once again sought to go on permanent vacation to places like Smitfield.
+As the Medivac chopper fought valiantly to maintain altitude J.D.'s alter ego Billy Chance, fought to block out the roar of the rotor blades and consciously concentrate on trying to become unconscious, as his mind once again sought to go on permanent vacation to places like Smitfield.

 Smitfield, Illinois was actually Smithfield, Illinois, but seeing as how the Rotary Club were too miserly to hire a real sign painter for $85, Henry Watkins, their Treasurer, did the job and so the welcome sign at the end of Sherman Street cost the town fathers $125,276.96 in reprinted tourist brochures, ball caps and school book covers, plus the re-lettering of the police car and the fire truck which were still owned by the Moriarity Savings and Loan.
 Ralph Jenkin’s lawsuit over the re-painting of his hardware store sign is still pending.